scalapb/ScalaPB/docs/src/main/markdown/customizations.md

 - Typically, enum values appear in UPPER_CASE in proto files, and ScalaPB generates case objects with exactly the same name in Scala.
 If you would like ScalaPB to transform the names into CamelCase, set `enum_value_naming` to `CAMEL_CASE`.

+- It is a common practice in protobufs to prefix each enum value name with the name of the enum.
+  For example, an enum name `Size` may have values named `SIZE_SMALL` and `SIZE_LARGE`.
+When you set `enum_strip_prefix` to `true`, ScalaPB will strip the enum's name from each value name, and they would become `SMALL` and `LARGE`.
+  Then the name can be transformed to camel-case according to `enum_value_naming`.
+Note that the prefix that is removed is the all-caps version of the enum name followed by an underscore.

 - By default, during deserialization only known fields are retained.
   When setting `preserve_unknown_fields` to `true`, all generated messages in this file will preserve unknown fields.